k8ssandra/k8ssandra/docs/content/en/docs/topics/monitoring/_index.md

 ---
-title: "Monitoring UI"
+title: "Monitor Cassandra"
-linkTitle: "Monitoring UI"
+linkTitle: "Monitor Cassandra"
-weight: 1
+weight: 2
 description: |
   Follow these simple steps to access the Prometheus and Grafana monitoring interfaces.
 ---